robsonpf/Quarter-1-Project/README.md

   })
 Go back to your page and refresh.
 You should now see three failing tests.
 You're now running your tests with Chai!

 Finally, we will want to start writing some code to make everything pass.
-There are a number of places you could put your code, but we will put it in a src/ directory.
-From the root directory of this project, run the following:

-mkdir src && touch src/frontend.js
-Add the following to the new file you've created:

-var calculator = {}
-And then add the following to the index.html file that is inside of the test/ folder.

 <!-- Add this line below the line that you required earlier -->
 <script src="../src/frontend.js" charset="utf-8"></script>